csce-315-331-2024a/project-3-full-stack-agile-web-project-3-903-13/README.md

    - Recap of action items and responsibilities for Sprint 3.
    - Confirmation of next meeting date and time.
    - Thank everyone for their participation and commitment.

+# Sprint 3 Planning Meeting Minutes

+## Meeting Details
+- **Date:** 4/16/2024
+- **Time:** 4:30 PM
+- **Location:** Discord

+**Attendance:**
+- Kunal
+- Wyatt
+- Kelvin
+- Karan
+- Aditya
+- Isaac

+## Agenda Items

+1. **Welcome and Introductions** (4:30 - 4:31)
+   - The meeting commenced at 4:30 PM with a warm welcome to all team members
+   - The purpose of the meeting was briefly outlined

+2. **Overview of Sprint 2 Progress** (4:31 - 4:36)
+   - The team reviewed completed tasks and achievements from Sprint 2, noting any outstanding tasks or issues.

+3. **Sprint Goal** (4:36- 4:43)
+   - Discussion ensued to formulate the Sprint 3 goal, building upon the progress made in Sprint 2.
+   - Consensus was reached on the sprint goal: "Complete remaining tasks from Sprint 2, successfully integrate user management, and finalize all project components for final deployment."

+4. **Product Backlog Review**  (4:43 - 4:53)
+   - The team reviewed user stories and tasks from Sprint 2 and decided on user stories for the Sprint 3 backlog.

+5. **Sprint Planning** (4:53 - 5:01)
+   - Selected user stories G, H, F, I, O, K, N, and O for the tasks for Sprint 3
+   - Effort estimation was discussed for each task.
+   - Tasks were assigned to team members based on their expertise and availability.
+      - Customize Menu Items: Karan
+      - Manager Landing Page: Aditya
+      - Testing: Isaac
+      - Dietary/Nutritional Information: Kelvin
+      - User Management: Wyatt
+      - UI Improvements: Kunal

+6. **Definition of Done for Sprint 3** (5:01 - 5:05)
+   - Criteria for tasks or user stories to be considered complete for Sprint 3 were clarified and agreed upon.

+7. **Q&A and Open Discussion** (5:05 - 5:09)
+   - Team members had the opportunity to ask questions or seek clarification on Sprint 3 planning.

+8. **Next Steps and Closing** (5:09 - 5:13)
+   - Action items and responsibilities for Sprint 3 were summarized.
+   - The next meeting date and time were confirmed.
+   - Appreciation was expressed to all participants for their active participation and commitment to the project.

+**Meeting Adjourned**
+The meeting was adjourned at 5:13 PM.